JuliaSparse/SuiteSparseGraphBLAS.jl/README.md

 # SuiteSparseGraphBLAS.jl
 A fast, general sparse linear algebra and graph computation package, based on SuiteSparse:GraphBLAS.

-## v0.5
-v0.5 is planned to release in August, after the entire GraphBLAS interface is available and some memory pressure issues have been sorted out.
-Check back then for more benchmarks, a more Julian interface, automatic differentiation support with ChainRules.jl and better integration with the wider ecosystem!

-If you're fine with sharp edges then give v0.4 a try, and let me know of any issues you find.
-The docs should provide enough information to run virtually the entire set of GraphBLAS functions.

 ### Installation
 ```julia
 using Pkg